 Midlothian Council is operating in an increasingly demanding environment.
-New and returning councillors face major challenges from continued reductions in the funding from the Scottish Government, and greater demands for services from an ageing population and, growing school age population.
-The scale of these challenges mean it is more important than ever that Councillor's provide effective leadership in setting a clear strategy and make the difficult decisions that will be needed.
+Councillors face major challenges from continued reductions in the funding from the Scottish Government, and greater demands for services from an ageing population and, growing school age population.

-The Council will need to respond effectively to national policy priorities in the Scottish Government's Programme for Government and, along with partners, will need to demonstrate progress in integrating health and social care and in meeting the requirements of the Community Empowerment Act.
+Against this backdrop the Council needs to respond effectively to national policy priorities in the Scottish Government's Programme for Government and, along with partners, needs to demonstrate progress in integrating health and social care and in meeting the requirements of the Community Empowerment Act.